0xFloyd/0xFloyd/README.md

 I build fast, clean, and reliable software products, and I particularly enjoy working with TypeScript and React.
 I've spent the past few years shipping web apps, tools, APIs, and libraries.
 My skillset is taking a product from rough concept, to prototype, to production, especially in fast-moving environments where I have the freedom to make autonomous decisions.
 I like to own the full idea-to-launch cycle.

-If you have an idea you want to build, reach out on twitter (preferred) or to xfloyd.eth [at] gmail [dot] com.
-I'm happy in my current role, but if you're building something ambitious and need engineering help, I'm always happy to chat.
+If you have an idea you want to build, reach out on twitter (preferred) or to xfloyd.eth [at] gmail [dot] com

 #### Engineering is a superpower